Hypnosis Session Prep: How to Get the Most From Your First Visit

 Dr. Bruce Lipton, author of The Biology of Belief, explains that we live most of our lives on subconscious autopilot, running programs we absorbed when we were as young as age seven.
 These programs shape our thoughts, reactions, health, relationships, and even our capacity for happiness.

-But here’s the good news: with awareness and intention, we can change those programs.
+But here is the good news: with awareness and intention, we can change those programs.

 And hypnosis is one of the most direct ways to do it.

-Hypnosis isn’t about losing control; it’s about regaining it.
+Hypnosis is not about losing control; it is about regaining it.

 And just like any powerful tool, the experience becomes even more effective when you prepare.